joannpav/TestChat.io/cypress/cypress/integration/readme.md

 User
 ----
-- Can log in / out
+DONE - Can log in / out
 - Can reset password

 User Profile